-Theatre: This class will provide the opportunity to explore aspects of theatre performance and production.
-Through various theatre techniques, such as improvisation, oral history and storytelling, the group will develop and share their creativity with an audience.
+Theater: This class will provide the opportunity to explore aspects of theater performance and production.
+Through various theater techniques, such as improvisation, oral history and storytelling, the group will develop and share their creativity with an audience.

 Time: 10:15 am—11:45 am Class size: 6 Minimum—10 Maximum Instructor: Assata Haki